ChandimaHerath/REACT-NATIVE-BOILERPLATE/README.md

 ## 3. Boilerplate Features

-This product provides required and relevant Folder Structure, Creating Re-usable Components, Store and Redux, Texing, Navigation, React-Native code templates and so on to the developers.
+This product provides required and relevant Folder Structure, Creating Re-usable Components, Store and Redux, Testing, Navigation, React-Native code templates and so on to the developers.

 ### 3.1 Folder Structure